The Mystery of the Missing Goods

 Case Studies in Price Controls:

-A number of recent news accounts have highlighted the increasing scarcity of basic foodstuffs and hygienic products in Venezuela.
-The situation, which will likely be worse by the time you receive this letter, is a direct result of a series of government policies that are having dire consequences for the country.
+Venezuelan news accounts are increasingly highlighting the scarcity of basic foodstuffs and hygienic products in the country.
+The situation, which only continues to deteriorate, is a direct result of a series of government policies that are having dire consequences for the country.
 Continuing the programs of Hugo Chavez, the current regime, led by Nicolas Maduro, has maintained unsustainable levels of government spending to attract populist political support.
 The primary source of government revenue is the nationalized oil industry, so as the price of oil has fallen, deficits have exploded.
 Such fiscal irresponsibility has led to an inflation rate of over 64% per annum.
-Remarkably, the official exchange rate dictated by Maduro’s government remains unchanged at about 6.3 bolivars to the dollar for most imported goods.
-The black market rate, however, is over 184 bolivars to the dollar, meaning the real free-market value of the currency is not even 4% of the government-dictated value.
+Remarkably, the official exchange rate dictated by Maduro’s government remains unchanged at about 6.3 bolivars to the dollar for most imported goods and transactions.
+There exist two parallel official markets that supposedly allow certain transactions to occur at 12 or 196 bolivares per dollar, but the amounts allowed to be converted are too little to be useful for commerce.
+The black market rate, however, is over 272 bolivars to the dollar, meaning the real free-market value of the currency is barely 2% of the government-dictated value.

 Because oil is among the most important goods in the world, having an unfettered, market-clearing price for it is important for the functioning of the global economy.
 Last summer, most market participants believed oil was correctly priced at around $100/barrel, as it had been trading near that level for several years.
-Scarcely six months later, oil trades at $45/barrel.
-We do not know which price is “correct,” but we doubt the ability of any body of “experts” to determine the right price of oil – just as US government representatives failed to get it right during the embargo.
-No committee would have divined that the current price needed to fall 55% to prevent a surplus.
+Scarcely six months later, oil traded at $45/barrel– and has only recently recovered to $58/barrel We do not know which price is “correct,” but we doubt the ability of any body of “experts” to determine the right price of oiljust as US government representatives failed to get it right during the embargo.

 Price Controls & Money – Broader Implications: